Manal9667/Manal9667/README.md

 - **Email:** m544khan@uwaterloo.ca

 ## ⚡ Fun fact:
-- I built ReadNest after reading 120+ books in 2025 through E-libraries that didn't track them - I needed a way to rate, review, and remember my favorites!
+- I read **120+ books in 2024** through E-libraries that didn't track them — so I built ReadNest to rate, review, and organize my favorites.
+Now I keep adding features to it to make it even better! 📚

 ---